 Today is a full day of travel as you board your truck once again and venture towards Tanzania’s national parks.
 Your destination is the sprawling, gateway town of Arusha.
 It should take about 10 hours to arrive at your campsite on the outskirts of the town.
 The campsite has flush toilets and showers.
 It also has a bar – the perfect place to unwind with a drink after a long day in the truck.

-Take a short drive to the small town of Kisongo where you’ll get to enjoy a fun day with some local mamas.
-First, the women will teach you how to prepare a local Swahili dish for lunch.
-After enjoying your creations, you’ll get the chance to take a closer look into their lives.
-With help from a translator, the women will lead smaller groups around their village.
-Visit their homes and see how a traditional boma (small hut made of mud and cow dung) is set up.
-You’ll also get to meet their families and learn about Maasai culture.
+Take a short drive to the small town of Kisongo where you’ll enjoy a fun day with some local mamas.
+Here the women will teach you how to prepare a local Swahili dish for lunch.
+Before enjoying your creations you will have the chance to do some traditional crafts and accompany the women around their village in smaller groups.
 After this illuminating day, drive to the small town of Karatu, the gateway to the Ngorongoro Crater.